 - Detecting Other Dental Problems

 A regular cleaning not only gives you a bright, clean smile, but it also keeps your teeth healthy.
 Medical conditions such as pregnancy, a disease like cancer and other changes that affect your body leave you more susceptible to having dental problems.
 That’s another reason to maintain your regular teeth cleaning appointments.
 You may ask, “Does teeth cleanings hurt?”
 The answer is no, but talk to your top rated dental specialists about your options for anesthesia; he takes every step to ensure your comfort.

 As you get older, it’s easier for bacteria to build up underneath your gums, and that’s where deep cleaning goes.
 The amount of deep cleaning you need depends on how much plaque and tartar you have.
 You may need to do as many as four visits or as few as two.

 Risks and Pain Are Controllable

 Does teeth cleaning hurt — it’s something many people wonder about.
 A regular, above-the-gum teeth cleaning leaves you with little, if any pain.
 But if you’re having deep teeth cleaning, your dentist can take care to ensure your mouth is numb before going below the gum line.
 The dentist ensures you feel no pain.
 You might feel sore afterward, but that goes away in a few hours’ time.

 There are more risks associated with not having your teeth cleaned than with having them professionally cleaned.
 And if you’re pressed for time, seek out a dentist open Saturday, so you can get your teeth cleaned and not worry about work.

 How Much Does a Deep Teeth Cleaning Cost?

 Don’t be worried about teeth cleaning costs; the cost of not doing it usually is far greater than any out-of-pocket fees you endure now.
 And it’s a healthy choice to make for your body.
-Deep teeth cleaning equates to a reduction in your risk for bacteria, infections, and other problems that can develop when teeth are left unattended.
+Deep dental cleaning equates to a reduction in your risk for bacteria, infections, and other problems that can develop when teeth are left unattended.
 A dentist can tell you how often you need a dental cleaning to keep your mouth functioning properly.